 - Working with other agencies to support and safeguard the wellbeing of children and young people

 In addition to the standard feedback questionnaire used at consultation, pre- and post-publication questionnaires were developed to assess changes in practitioners’ beliefs, attitudes and working practices before and after the publication of the updated guidance.
 Dentists were asked to take part in May 2018, before the guidance was published, and then again in November 2018, six months after the guidance was published.
-More information about these questionnaires and the results of this study can be found in the summary report.
+More information about these questionnaires and the results of this study can be found in the summary report(PDF).